Provincial Antigen Testing Program

 For waste generated from at-home rapid antigen testing the regulatory requirements for managing the hazardous waste under the Environmental Protection Act do not apply.
 Instead, persons using at-home rapid antigen tests should consult their local municipality’s by-laws on the proper disposal of this waste to ensure it can be disposed of with the household trash.

 Unused or expired tests cannot be returned to any central warehouses due to quality control and infection prevention control considerations.
-If employers withdraw from the program, they should still make all reasonable efforts to use rapid antigen tests on hand.
-Information on manufacturer expiry date extensions can be found on the Ontario Health website
+Those who withdraw from the program, should still make all reasonable efforts to use rapid antigen tests on hand.

 3. Program reporting requirements